angular/angular/CODING_STANDARDS.md

 #### JsDoc comments

 All public APIs must have user-facing comments.
-These are extracted and shown in the documation on [material.angular.io](https://material.angular.io).
+These are extracted and shown in the documentation on [material.angular.io](https://material.angular.io).

 Private and internal APIs should have JsDoc when they are not obvious.
 Ultimately it is the purview